Khushang49/Docker/Docker Image/DockeFile_Images.md

  ![image](https://github.com/Khushang49/Docker/assets/95266353/913e7f0d-2729-49c8-ae47-98cdb8ea80d9)

   Now just create Container and check whether GIT is there or not.
+You can use multiple RUN command in single Dockerfile.